zevenet/zproxy/tests/functional/README.md

 This test tool deploy a lab with N clients and M backends in order to apply different proxy configuration files and analyze its HTTP responses.

+# Getting Started

+The following steps are required to configure the test application:

+* Adding the variables file.
+This file contains all the environment configuration

+`cp tpl/variables.ini variables`

+* Setting up the benchmark reference.
+This measure is used to comparate with other benchmark tests to determine the proxy efficiency.
+During the test execution, an alert could appear if the performance increases more or decreases less than an error range

+`./test.sh bck_benchmark`

+* The value printed by the previous command has to be configured in the variable **BENCH_WITHOUT_PROXY** (file variables)

+* The tests are now configured, just coding confident executing it:

+`./test.sh all`

+*Note*: For more options check the command: `./test.sh -h`

 # Files